Salah856/System-Design/Design key value store.md

 Strong consistency is usually achieved by forcing a replica not to accept new reads/writes until every replica has agreed on current write.
 This approach is not ideal for highly available systems because it could block new operations.
 Dynamo and Cassandra adopt eventual consistency, which is our recommended consistency model for our key-value store.

+## Inconsistency resolution: versioning

+Replication gives high availability but causes inconsistencies among replicas.
+Versioning and vector locks are used to solve inconsistency problems.
+Versioning means treating each data modification as a new immutable version of data.
+Before we talk about versioning, let us use an example to explain how inconsistency happens: